-There are two levels of protection.
-The Employment Standards Act 2000 covers employees in Ontario.
-They set out the minimum standards for notice or pay in lieu.
-In addition, if your employer let you go “without cause” then the calculation of your notice or severance can be much higher.
+In this matter, the Government of Ontario protects employees on two levels.
+The Employment Standards Act 2000 sets out the minimum notice period or severance pay in lieu.
+On top of that, under Common Law provisions, if your employer lets you go without cause then the calculation of this notice or severance can be higher.
 The majority of wrongful dismissal cases we handle involve exactly this determination.

 I recently used this law firm for my wrongful dismissal case and severence case.
 They won my case and got me my severence.
 I will recommend this law firm.Jennifer Pierce

 Precarious employment is on the rise and it is changing our society in many ways.
-Almost 44% of adults in GTA face uncertainty with their employment.
+A growing number of adults across Canada face uncertainty with their employment.
 It is not unusual for individuals to work at multiple temporary, part time and freelance jobs to make ends meet.

 Early in 2016, our lawyers won a precedent setting Dependent Contractor case.
 Not only did it help clear up the difference between the status of employees and contractors, we also shed light on the fact that there are indeed, two types of contract workers.
 Some are independent, operating like businesses and others are very dependent on their employer, not unlike employees.

 This was an important case.
 When a dependent contractor is let go, they must be compensated just like an employee.
 Employers can no longer classify workers as contractors in order to avoid severance obligations.
 Since this decision, there has been a groundswell in similar lawsuits filed by contract workers who were dismissed without severance.
 And it has forced the Government of Ontario to finally deal with this burgeoning problem.